 However for Airship, the considerable cost of their enterprise-grade features and services are often beyond the reach of small and medium-sized businesses, and many of these features go underutilized.
 Furthermore, enterprise customers looking to quickly integrate a re-engagement solution may find Airship's complexity requires a long integration or onboarding process before they're able to use the platform.
 Airship customers have reported that "it felt a bit clunky to set up" and that they "had some negative comments internally" about the product.

-Since 2014, OneSignal has garnered the trust of over 900,000 marketers and developers.
+Since 2014, OneSignal has garnered the trust of over 1,000,000 marketers and developers.
 OneSignal sends approximately 6 billion messages every day, and is used by a mix of small/medium businesses and enterprise customers—major sports leagues, global media and news outlets, and telecom companies to name a few.
-OneSignal serves organizations of any size and offers 3 different plans—Free, Starter, and Pro— that cater to a variety of organizational objectives and budgets.
+OneSignal serves organizations of any size and offers 4 different plans—Free, Growth, Pro, and Enterprise — that cater to a variety of organizational objectives and budgets.
 The OneSignal SDK integration is seamless and, on average, it only takes about 15 minutes to implement OneSignal to start sending push notifications.

 Airship’s various plans—or “editions”—vary in cost based on the required features.
 However, Airship is not transparent with their pricing, and all paid plans require a sales conversation.
 From what we've gathered from customer conversations and online reviews, Airship's pricing for 250,000 Monthly Active Contacts starts at approximately $35,000 and includes an onboarding fee.
 Pricing likely increases based on the number of contacts recorded in Airship.
 Due to this, Airship is widely considered as one of the most expensive options when it comes to push notification providers.